-The Steering Committee welcomes 48 select Ontario municipal and private practice planners and lawyers, as well as a few architects and others in the industry, to meet and share challenges and exchange ideas.
+The Steering Committee welcomes 48 select Ontario municipal and private practice planners and lawyers, as well as a few architects and other experts in the industry, to meet, share challenges, and exchange ideas.
 This 2nd Generation Forum is part of the Cambridge Forums ‘Land Use Planning’ series.
-It is geared towards practitioners that have between 13-20 years of experience in this field.
+It is geared towards practitioners that have between 20-30 years of experience in this field.

 Using candid, seminar-style discussion, the group identifies trends and developments in Ontario land use planning for meaningful dialogue on the most interesting and provocative issues of the day.

 The Steering Committee, comprised of experts in the field, personally nominates all invitees and develops the Agenda, which forms the basis of our discussions.

 Kelly Matsumoto is the Practice Lead in the Planning and Administrative Tribunal Law Section of the Legal Services Division of the City of Toronto.
 She has an honours degree in History from McGill University and a Bachelor of Laws from Queen’s University.
 Practicing mainly in the area of planning and land use law, Kelly represents the City of Toronto before various administrative tribunals.
 She advises City staff and members of City Council on a wide range of matters pertaining to planning and municipal law.

 Jason is a Registered Professional Planner with the City of Mississauga.
 He joined the organization in 2018 and is responsible for directing policy planning initiatives throughout the City.
 This includes the City’s Official Plan and a vast array of housing and employment data.
 Prior to joining Mississauga, Jason worked at Hemson Consulting for over ten years.